charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 	- with a `<script>` tag on a CDN - content delivery network
 	- or with a webframe work:
 		- vite: sort of like a deployment framework to get your react app up and running quickly with all the npm packages you need to get started quicker and has a built in web server
+##### The React component
+- while all components are essentially functions, some can be syntatic sugar for class and others pure functions:
+	- class components - use the class syntax `extends react.component` can manage internal states and complex logic that would be useful in creating dymanic UI that reacts to user interactions for more on class sytax see [[Intermediate Javascript#Classes]]
+	- functional components - more of the factory functions route (see[[Intermediate Javascript#factory functions and the module pattern]]) that typically are stateless which means it doesnt modify internal data or values
+		- while functional is typically stateless (i.e does not modify) they introduced Hooks with methods to do just this.
+- States vs Props
+	- for some reason React likes to make up their own shitty names for things
+		- States - variables and data local to the function that are typically modifiable
+		- Props - variables and data that are passed as arguments to the function that are not modifiable
 ##### Vite
 - comes packaged with eslint so you should install the prettier eslint-prettier-config see [[Intermediate Javascript#Linting]] for reference
 -